 After an hour long phone conference with a client, I have had several thoughts, only a few of which I can share here (grin).
 The first is that my friends and clients in the construction industry are hurting, but need to work with an attorney to assure that the pain is lessened.
 The second is that more, not less, precision is needed in construction contracting these days.

 The reason for the first thought is that the construction industry has taken a hit lately.
 The news is fraught with stories of the economic downturn and its impact on construction.
 While the money may be hard to part with, all construction professionals should get their contracts and business practices audited regularly to avoid risk and assure, as best as is possible, that they are protected.
-One place to get such triage is through my firm, DurretteBradshaw, PLC.
-Or, of course, through me individually.
+One place to get such triage is at my firm.

-If you don’t use DurretteBradshaw, please use someone else.
+If you don’t use me, please use someone else.

 No construction project goes perfectly.
 Weather, companies going out of business and unforeseen conditions always occur.
 The contract lets the parties decide how to deal with inevitable change.
 A good contract at the beginning can help you avoid mechanic’s liens, arguments and the inevitable lost revenue that comes with having to resort to these sorts of tactics.